Uses of a Mesh

 Isolate Peaks in Data Histogram

-Our mesh generation tools have the ability to isolate specific materials in multi-material scans.
+Our Mesh generation Tools have the ability to isolate specific materials in multi-material scans.
 For instance, in this example, this Luer Lock is built of components made from multiple different polymers.
 You can see the clear distinction between the materials as peaks in the data histogram.

 Mesh Material 1